Geoogolla/enterprise-docs/docs/designer-guide/manage-content/data-sources-management.md

 4. After designing dataset click on the `save` option.

-    >`Read Write Delete Download` permission for the `Specific Data Source` will be added for the user who created the data source.
+    >`Read Write Delete` permission for the `Specific Data Source` will be added for the user who created the data source.

 #### Use existing Datasource